About Huntington’s disease

 - short-term memory problems

-- Involuntary fidgeting movements of your limbs, face and body called chorea.
-This may start in your face, hands and feet and gradually spread over time to the rest of your body.
+- involuntary fidgeting movements of your limbs, face and body (this is called chorea); these movements may start in your hands and feet facial tics and slow eye movement

-- Difficulty walking.
-You may become unsteady and fall over more often.
+- difficulty walking so you become unsteady and trip or fall over more often

-- Difficulty swallowing.
-This can lead to food or drink going down your windpipe, causing you to choke.
+- difficulty swallowing that may lead to food or drink going down your windpipe, causing you to choke

-Emotional symptoms include depression, not only because of the difficulties you may face by having a progressive disease but also as a direct result of the damage to certain brain cells.
+Changes to your mood may include depression, which is thought to be a direct result of the damage to certain brain cells.
 Other symptoms include:

 - frustration at being unable to work or do simple tasks